Safety of cycling infrastructure: Pedestrians

-The provision of bikeways may result in additional risk to pedestrians.
+The provision of bike lanes or shared-use paths may result in additional risk to pedestrians.
 This is particularly likely to be the case where cycle lanes are not readily distinguishable from pedestrian areas, e.g. due to the choice of surfacing or lane markers, or if the layout is confusing, or if the pedestrians area is inadequate for the numbers of people using the space.
 Pedestrians may easily stray into the cycle lanes without realising they have done so.

 Potential hazards arise where the cycle lane is bidirectional on the "wrong" side of the road, in which case the pedestrian crossing the cycle lane may look in the wrong direction, and at crossings where traffic lights apply to vehicles on the carriageway but not to the cycle lane.

 Although cyclists pose a risk to pedestrians, the risk for pedestrians is minor.
 In the United Kingdom, from 2012 to 2016, 2,120 pedestrians were killed by a vehicle; 0.8% of these involved a bicycle and 66% involved a car.